csgenetics/csgenetics_scrnaseq/README.md

 The matrices are output as 'raw' (containing all cellular barcodes) and 'cell_only' (containing a subset of the barcodes that were classified as cells through meeting the minimum nuclear genes detected threshold).

 ### `report`
-Contains the per sample .html formatted reports detailing key statistics for each of the samples
+Contains the per sample .html formatted reports detailing key statistics for each of the samples.
+Metrics are also provided in .csv format.

+###
 ### `pipeline_info`
 Contains trace files related to the execution of the pipeline